accelist/nextjs-starter/README.md

 ## Building and Running as Container

-You can build the Docker image, including the necessary environment variables of this app by running this following command:
+To build the Docker image, you can use this following `docker build` example command:

+`docker build -t next-starter .`

+> Run this command on the same directory level as `Dockerfile` file.
+Note that all `.env.*` files are listed as ignored files which listed in `.dockerignore` file, which why you need to configure the environment variables later when creating the container.

+To run the Docker container of this app image, it is better to create your own Docker network to isolate your containers which are connecting to each other.
+To create your own Docker network, you can use this following example command:

+`docker network create next-starter`

+The, run this following command which includes the necessary environment variables of this app:

-`docker run -p 80:80 -e WEBSITE_NAME="Accelist Next.js Starter" -e AZURE_AD_B2C_TENANT_NAME=accelistadb2c -e AZURE_AD_B2C_CLIENT_ID=8234d7c5-e1ce-4dc5-a4b8-f8c85b73f759 -e AZURE_AD_B2C_PRIMARY_USER_FLOW=B2C_1_AccelistNextjsStarter -e BACKEND_HOST=http://localhost:5000 -d --name next-starter next-starter`
+`docker run -p 80:80 --network next-starter -e WEBSITE_NAME="Accelist Next.js Starter" -e AZURE_AD_B2C_TENANT_NAME=accelistadb2c -e AZURE_AD_B2C_CLIENT_ID=8234d7c5-e1ce-4dc5-a4b8-f8c85b73f759 -e AZURE_AD_B2C_PRIMARY_USER_FLOW=B2C_1_AccelistNextjsStarter -e BACKEND_HOST=http://localhost:5000 -d --restart always --name next-starter next-starter`

 > The above environment variable values can be changed to suits your needs.